BOARD OF DIRECTORS

 Heather is a Director/Producer of documentary films through her company Toots Crackin Productions.
 Her films have been broadcast internationally and won major awards, notably Sundance, Berlin and Edinburgh.
-She has earned grants or fellowships from the National Endowment for the Arts, the NY State Council on the Arts, the Rockefeller Foundation, Ford Foundation, JP Morgan Foundation, NY Foundation for the Arts, and the Peter J. Sharp Foundation, among others.
+She has earned grants or fellowships from National Endowment for the Arts, NY State Council on the Arts, Rockefeller Foundation, Ford Foundation, JP Morgan Foundation, NY Foundation for the Arts, and the Peter J. Sharp Foundation.

 Elana is a fine artist.
 She’s been an Editorial Illustrator for consumer and trade magazines and an illustration and painting teacher at La Guardia High School.
 She’s on the Board at the Society of Illustrators, co-chairs their Community Service Committee, and coordinates their Summer Art Academy for at-risk children.
 She also had a one-woman show in Port Authority’s and Garment District’s Artists in PublicSpaces.